ysoseriouz/phone_shop/requirement.md

 Optional:

-- Stock, sell, reserve amount: Stock = sell + reserve (sell: product shows out for sale, reserve: product kept in storage)
-- Status (current status of inventory: active, inactive, sold-out, out-of-stock)
+- Status (current status of inventory: active, inactive, sold)
 - Original Price (price when phone is bought from the owner)
 - Source (phone used to belong to whom..)
 - Description note about product